tarsal-co/react-code-challenge/README.md

 You may use any tools available to you to complete the challenge.
 This includes using AI-assisted development.
 However the application should work, bug free, when first visited by our reviewing team.

-When you are ready to sumbit, please email the link to your application to your hiring contact at Tarsal.
+When you are ready to submit, please email the link to your application to your hiring contact at Tarsal.
 If the application code is obfuscated, then please also email a link to a public repository or a .zip file of your code as well.

 Once the application has been vetted as working, your code will be passed around the team for a blind code review.
 After the code review has been completed then the hiring managers will inform you of their decision.